justunsix/olympic-app/README.md

 # Choose a different username and more complex password

 # Get and set a new remote and get the URL
-az webapp deployment source config-local-git --name <your_app_name>
+az webapp deployment source config-local-git --name olympic-cards

 # Use URL at the end
 git remote add azure https://username12342345236@olympic-app.scm.azurewebsites.net/olympic-app.git

-# Push you code to Azure and enter your password when asked
+# Push you code to Azure and enter your password when asked.
+Instead of 'main', you may want to choose your branch to push to Azure
+git push azure main

 # View (tail) logs
 az webapp log tail --name olympic-cards
 ```

 ## Deploy to Heroku